We Walk Plus Program for Older Adults with Intellectual Disabilities

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the We Walk Plus Intervention treatment for older adults with intellectual disabilities?
+What prior data suggests that the We Walk Plus intervention is safe for older adults with intellectual disabilities?

-Is the We Walk Plus Program safe for older adults with intellectual disabilities?
+What evidence suggests that the We Walk Plus intervention is effective for promoting physical activity and improving cognition in older adults with intellectual disabilities?

 This trial is for men and women aged 35-60 with mild or moderate intellectual disabilities.
 Participants must speak English, consent to enroll, be willing to receive SMS, wear a Fitbit during the study, live with family or in community housing, and have support persons to help with the device.
 They should be physically inactive but able to walk and follow instructions.